Swimming Specific Exercises

 Training the Swimmer

-For exercise to produce swimming specific improvements, they need to address the core functions and be connected.
-Strength and power developed in this manner can help transfer to improvements in the pool.
+To summarize, for exercises to produce swimming specific improvements, they need to address the core functions and be connected.
+Strength and power developed in this manner help transfer to improvements in the pool.